Stanny2017/first-front-end-lesson/README.md

 # font-end learning

-- This repository used to storage my font-end learing demo
+- This repository is used to storage my font-end learing project demos
 - My first step in Github,Come On！